Explosions heard in Kyiv, official says enemy aircraft downed | Law-Order

 Explosions heard in Kyiv, official says enemy aircraft downed

 Ukrainian forces downed an enemy aircraft over Kyiv in the early hours of Friday, which then crashed into a residential building and set it on fire, said Anton Herashchenko, an adviser to the interior minister.
-It was unclear whether the aircraft was manned.
-Herashchenko wrote on Telegram that a nine-storey residential building was on fire.
+It was unclear whether the aircraft was manned or whether it could be a missile.

 Ukrainian forces downed an enemy aircraft over Kyiv in the early hours of Friday, which then crashed into a residential building and set it on fire, said Anton Herashchenko, an adviser to the interior minister.